Educational Presentations & Public Speaking

 Dallas County Contest:

 Registration.
-Each participating member is required to register using the form below.
-Registration will begin on February 1 and close at midnight Monday, February 27, 2017.
+Each participating member is required to register using the form at the bottom of this page.
+Registration will begin on Friday, December 22, 2018 and close at 9:00pm on Wednesday January 17, 2018.

 Contest categories/divisions.
 See category descriptions below.

 Participants with disabilities.
 If you need any type of accommodation to participate in this program or have questions about the physical access provided, please contact Brittany Martin at firstname.lastname@example.org at least 2 weeks prior to the program.